xiangjunn/tp/docs/UserGuide.md

 <br>

-However, when the command you entered does not fulfill the _Command Syntax_ format specified in [Features](#features), an **error message** will be shown on the message box instead.
+However, when the command you entered does not fulfill the _Command Format_ specified in [Features](#features), an **error message** will be shown on the message box instead.

 For example, after you specified [`cview`](#viewing-a-contact-cview) **without** specifying which contact to view:
 ![Error Message](images/demo-screenshots/invalidCommand.png)
-SoConnect will tell you that the _Command Syntax_ format is invalid!
+SoConnect will tell you that the _Command Format_ is invalid!

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start